dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### product

-As the vendor may have more than one product, the product parameter may be used to differentiate it from other products which may have different schemas of analyis data.
+As the vendor may have more than one product, the product parameter may be used to differentiate it from other products which may have different schemas of analysis data.

 * product: "string" (optional)